Edward S. Curtis

 One of the best lessons that I grudgingly learned from an early mentor, Clarence H. White, Jr. (son of the famous pictorialist photographer), was that family stories are sometimes just that – stories, not facts.
 I applied that lesson when I came across a glaring discrepancy in one of the most often-repeated stories about Edward Curtis.
 While most of his biographers love to tell his story about rescuing a group of scientists on Mount Rainier, it turns out that what actually happened was not quite the same as what we've been told.

-This essay will appear in PNQ (Pacific Northwest Quarterly), Summer 2020 (forthcoming).
+This essay appeared in PNQ - Pacific Northwest Quarterly, Summer 2019.

 Duty Bound to Finish: Edward S. Curtis and His Quest for Money to Complete The North American Indian